dhmunro/dudley/README.md

 container, but not outside that subtree.
 A parameter declaration will shadow any parameter of the same name declared in an ancestor dict.
 Best practice is to declare all parameters at the beginning of a dict, but Dudley does not require this placement.

-Although parameters, like named data arrays, belong to a dict, they occupy separate name spaces.
+Although parameters, like named data arrays, belong to a dict, they occupy a separate name space.
 In other words, a parameter name may be the same as an array name without confusion, although again this is bad practice since that makes the layout harder for a human reader to understand.

 As an example, consider a simple statistical experiment consisting of some number of runs, each of which involves many trials, where in each trial several